Pain Care Yoga Certification Course

 - learn how to use each aspect of our existence to increase evidence of safety

 - learn how “moving with ease” can be used as both a pain education tool and for pain control itself

 - learn new approaches to teaching and language used during classes

 Part 1 was formerly called Pain Care Yoga Workshop

 Focus: Experiential learning

-Please note: In Part 2 each registrant brings a person living in pain to attend with them and then continues to work with this person as their case study for Part 3.
-Submission of a written, individualized pain care plan for the guest is required prior to the end of Part 2.
+Please note: In Part 2 each registrant brings a person living in pain to attend with them and then continues to work with this person as their case study.
+Submission of a written, individualized pain care plan for the guest is required following the end of Part 2.